 It's an exciting time to be in PR -- especially with the integration of social media strategy within PR strategy.

-More specifically as to the impact of social media on the PR industry, public relations people have started to view social media as an integral part of their strategy.
+As to the impact of social media on the PR industry, public relations people have started to view social media trends as an integral part of their strategy.
 According to one study, 81% of PR pros and 78% of journalists said they can no longer do their job effectively without social media.

 This shows the growing importance of social media strategy for B2B and B2C business.

 Just as with any strategy, social media continues to evolve and morph in exciting ways -- and PR along with it.
-Read on to learn how social media and PR are changing and what this means for your public relations strategy.
+Read on to learn how PR and social media marketing trends are changing and what this means for your public relations strategy.

 1. Niche Influencers